Shrouk-Abdullah/initial-utilities/README.md

 - Taking number of arguments from user.
 - Compare it and the result of the comparison depends on what will happen next .
 - The number of repetitions of a particular letter will be recorded in the >COUNT variable .
-- The -COUNT and - array sent to > writeFile  to out the the count of every letter.
+- The `COUNT` and - array sent to > writeFile  to out the the count of every letter.